-4.4 Analyses and interpretation
+4.5 Analyses and interpretation

-As to the definition of the different results parameters we begin with the axial stress σ_a , which is defined as where F is the axial force acting on the specimen and A is specimen cross section area.
-The pressure vessel (triaxial cell) filled with oil specimen is pressurized with a cell (confining) pressure p_c .
-This implies that the specimen becomes confined and the radial stress σ_r of the specimen is equal to confining pressure p.
+As to the definition of the different result parameters we begin with the axial stress σ{a} , which is defined as where F is the axial force acting on the specimen and A is the specimen cross section area.
+The specimen is pressurized within the oil-filled pressure vessel (triaxial cell) with a cell (confined) pressure p.
+This implies that the specimen becomes confined and the radial stress $\sigma{\rm r}$ of the specimen is equal to the confined pressure p.
 The (effective) deviatoric stress is defined as